rajcscw/pytorch-optimize/README.md

 2.**Reinforcement Learning:**
 Similary, the script [rl.py](https://github.com/rajcscw/pytorch-optimize/blob/master/sample_scripts/rl.py) shows how to train an RL agent that tries to maximize the episodic reward it receives while solving the task cart pole balancing task.

+## Contributions
+You are welcome to contribute to the repository by developing new features or fixing bugs.
+If you do so, please create a pull request.

 ## Cite